MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 }
 ```

 Add a View and Text Component.
 The View will act as a container for the Text and the Text will display the temperature.
-For now we will assume the temperature is 72˚.
-In the future you will get the weather data from an online service and display the actual temperature here.
+For now, we will assume the temperature is 72˚.
+In the future, you will get the weather data from an online service and display the actual temperature here.

 ```JSX
 import React from 'react'